cutting-room-floor/markers.js/API.md

 Adds tooltips to your markers, for when a user hovers over or taps the features.

+This function will create at most one interaction instance per markers layer.
+Thus you can use it to access interaction instances previously created and to change their settings.

 _Arguments:_

 * `markerslayer` must be a markers layer.

 _Returns_ an `interaction` instance which provides methods for customizing how the layer behaves.

+### interaction.remove()

+Disable interactivity.

+_Returns_ the interaction instance.

+### interaction.add()

+Enable interactivity.
+By default, interactivity is enabled.

+_Returns_ the interaction instance.

 ### interaction.hideOnMove([value])